andrewyazura/wab-intro-to-java/README.md

-## Getting Started
+## WAB Intro to Java

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+My labs and assignments for Intro to Java course at Wroclaw Academy of Business.

 ## Folder Structure